less-lab-uva/carla_scene_graphs/docs/Abstractions.md

 ### Distance relationships
 The distances used to define the relationships in the graph are tunable.
-We utilized the 5 default parameterization used by RoadScene2Vec, and a maximum distance of 50 meters.
+We extend the five defaults used by RoadScene2Vec, adding a new nearest distance `safe_hazard` for entities closer than 2m, and a maximum distance of 50 meters.

 | Criteria            | Short Name    | Long Name                    |
 |---------------------|---------------|------------------------------|